 Use a fireplace screen

 If you don’t like the look of a gate around your fireplace, consider a screen.
 Like a fireplace safety gate, a screen that attaches to the wall can keep your baby protected from the dangers of a fireplace.
-The difference is that a screen retains the warm ambiance and charming look that makes you want to snuggle by the fire.
+The difference is that a screen retains the warm ambiance and charming look that makes you want to snuggle by the fire, as Houzz suggests.

 For baby’s safety, make sure this screen goes around the hearth and secure it to the wall on both sides of the fireplace.
 Double-check that the screen doesn’t absorb heat from the fire.
 It’s also important to consider the height of the screen and the size of your baby.